Tumishey/Tunmise/README.md

 # DATA ANALYST

 ## About Me
 I am Tunmise Akomolafe, a data analyst from Nigeria.
-I recently acquired the skill and i am eager to kick-start my career in the field.
-Although i'm new to tech world, my enthusiasm for numbers and solving problems drives me to excel in this dynamic field.
+I recently acquired the skill and I am eager to kick-start my career in the field.
+Although I'm new to tech world, my enthusiasm for numbers and solving problems drives me to excel in this dynamic field.

-During my academic journey, i immersered myself in courses on data visualization, programmimg and statistics.
-I have developed a solid foundation in tools like SQL, IBM SPSS, PowerBi, tableau and microsoft excel and i'm excited to apply these skills to real world projects.
+During my academic journey, I immerse myself in courses on data visualization, programming and statistics.
+I have developed a solid foundation in tools like SQL, IBM SPSS, PowerBI, tableau and Microsoft excel and I'm excited to apply these skills to real world projects.

-While i may not have professional experience yet, i've been actively engage in personal projects where i tackeled diverse dataset, conducted exploratory data analysis and created visualizations to covey insights.
-These experiences have honed my analytical abilities and fueled my passion for turning data into actionable insights.
+I’ve been actively engage in personal projects where I tackled diverse dataset, conducted exploratory data analysis and created visualizations to covey insights.
+These experiences have honed my analytical abilities and fuelled my passion for turning data into actionable insights.

-I am eager to join a supportive team where i can learn and contribute to projects that make a difference.
+I am eager to join a supportive team where I can learn and contribute to projects that make a difference.
 Lets connect and explore how we can work together to unlock the power of data.

 ## Technical Skills
-- Microsoft Excel.
+Microsoft Excel.
-- SQL
+SQL
-- PowerBi
+PowerBI
-- Tableau
+Tableau
-- IBM SPSS
+IBM SPSS

 ## My Expertise